New evangelization: Responses to papal appeals

 Since Pope John Paul II, the cultural sector was seen as one of the many priorities of the new evangelization.
-In recent years, therefore, the Catholic Church promoted her artistic heritage in several countries as a pastoral opportunity for the new evangelization, particularly in Europe.
+In recent years, therefore, the Catholic Church promoted its artistic heritage in several countries as a pastoral opportunity for the new evangelization, particularly in Europe.

 In 2005, the Augustine Institute in Denver was established to train lay Catholics for the new evangelization.

 In 2011, Saint John's Seminary in Boston established a Theological Institute for the New Evangelization, which offers a Master's of Theological Studies for the New Evangelization.
-Despite being located at a seminary, the program is designed for laity, deacons, and professed religious.
+The program is designed for laity, deacons, and professed religious.

 In 2012, Franciscan University of Steubenville established the Father Michael Scanlan Chair of Biblical Theology and the New Evangelization.

-In 2012, The Catholic Bishops’ Conference of the Philippines issued a pastoral letter on the new evangelization with a nine year plan to help prepare Catholics for 2021, the 500th anniversary of the arrival of the Gospel in the Philippines.
+In 2012, The Catholic Bishops' Conference of the Philippines issued a pastoral letter on the new evangelization with a nine year plan to help prepare Catholics for 2021, the 500th anniversary of the arrival of the Gospel in the Philippines.

 On 12 December 2020, the feast of Our Lady of Guadalupe, the Archdiocese of Sydney announced its archdiocese-wide plan for evangelism called "Go Make Disciples".
 Go Make Disciples is the most far-reaching attempt to harness the resources of the Catholic Church within Australia in the service of the new evangelisation called for by all the modern popes since Pope Paul VI.
 It represents the personal vision of Archbishop Anthony Fisher for the future of the Archdiocese of Sydney.

+On 11 December 2024, Earl K. Fernandes, bishop of the Diocese of Columbus, designated Our Lady of Guadalupe, Star of the New Evangelization as a diocesan shrine for pilgrimage and prayer.

 New media and new evangelization

 New media tools such as the internet, social media and smartphones are being used as vehicles for expressing the new evangelization.
-Media organizations like EWTN, National Catholic Register, Word on Fire, Catholic Answers are using the new media to promote the work of evangelization.
+Media organizations like EWTN, National Catholic Register, Word on Fire, Catholic Answers, Relevant Radio, Shalom World, Shalom TV are using the new media to promote the work of evangelization.
 Individuals do the same with their social media accounts like Facebook and Twitter.

+Role of the laity

+One of the greatest contributions of the Second Vatican Council was the development of and emphasis on the role of the laity in the mission of the Church.
+The outcome of the new evangelization of the third millennium, envisioned by Vatican II, Pope John Paul II, Pope Benedict XVI, and Pope Francis rests largely in the faith and witness of the laity.